SensorAnalyticsAus/SensorDataLogger/README.md

 # Sensor Data Logger

 ## About
 This utility translates usb mic audio into vibration data and sends it as mqtt messages.
 It can also read any sensor data from say `gpio` and include it in messages.
-Background noise cancelling can be done by adding a second mic located further from monitored and subtracting its readings.
-Source code acts as further documentation.
+Background noise cancelling can be done by adding a second mic located further from monitored source and subtracting its readings.
+Suitable for monitoring electric motors.
+Refer to source code for further information.

 ## Requirements
 * Raspberry Pi